SAP-samples/teched2025-IN160/exercises/ex1/README.md

 Congratulations!
 You successfully finished the first exercise.

 You've now configured your message queue to receive order events from Shopify and forward it to SAP Build Process Automation.
-Next, we continue to develop the integration flow responsible for order replication to SAP S/4HANA .
+But before we jump to SAP Build Process Automation, we continue to develop the integration flow responsible for order replication to SAP S/4HANA .

 Now, continue to: [Exercise 2 - Replicate approved sales order to Shopify and SAP S/4HANA](../ex3/README.md).